 Eligible applicants are expected to be involved in programs or events that either directly provide vaccinations or promote vaccine education.
 Grants are not limited to but can fund shot clinics to vaccinate underserved and uninsured children, adolescents, and adults, events that educate the public about vaccinations, and/or outreach initiatives that address vaccine hesitancy.

-Throughout 2021, applicants whose focus is in areas of greatest need will receive priority funding.
+Applicants whose focus is in areas of greatest need will receive priority funding.
 These include Texas counties with low immunization rates and high rates of conscientious exemptions.

 Apply for a Grant